Toronto-Dominion Bank

 Toronto-Dominion Bank (Banque Toronto-Dominion), doing business as TD Bank Group (Groupe Banque TD), and commonly known as just TD, is a Canadian multinational banking and financial services corporation headquartered in Toronto, Ontario.
 The bank was created on February 1, 1955, through the merger of the Bank of Toronto and the Dominion Bank, which were founded in 1855 and 1869, respectively.
 It is one of two Big Five banks of Canada founded in Toronto, the other being the Canadian Imperial Bank of Commerce.

-In 2021, according to Standard & Poor's, TD Bank Group was the largest bank in Canada by total assets and also by market capitalization, a top 10 bank in North America, and the 23rd largest bank in the world.
+In 2021, according to Standard & Poor's, TD Bank Group was the largest bank in Canada by total assets and also by market capitalization, a top 15 bank in North America, and the 26th largest bank in the world.
 In 2019, it was designated a global systemically important bank by the Financial Stability Board.
 In 2023, the company was ranked 43rd in the Forbes Global 2000.

-The bank and its subsidiaries have over 89,000 employees and over 26 million clients worldwide.
-In Canada, the bank operates through its TD Canada Trust division and serves more than 11 million customers at over 1,060 branches.
+The bank and its subsidiaries have more than 102,000 employees and over 28 million customers worldwide.
+In Canada, the bank operates through its TD Canada Trust division and has approximately 15 million customers through a network of 1,060 branches.
 In the United States, the company operates through their subsidiary TD Bank, N.A., which was created through the merger of TD Banknorth and Commerce Bank.
-TD Bank serves more than 6.5 million customers in the United States with a network of over 1,171 branches in 16 states and the District of Columbia.
+TD Bank has over 10 million customers in the United States, with a network of 1,100 branches in 15 states and Washington, D.C.